 Depending on where you’re selling your services, you have a lot of options for how to showcase your portfolio.
 Most online freelance marketplaces like Legiit allow you to attach images or files to your services.
 You can also put together a simple website using WordPress, Weebly, or Wix.
 What’s more important than what you use to build your portfolio, of course, is what you put in it.

 Your portfolio should show off not just the different deliverables your can produce (logos, t-shirt designs, social media graphics, etc.), but also your range of different styles.
 Just because your preferred esthetic is light and flowery doesn’t mean you shouldn’t also showcase your work that has a heavier tone to it.
 The wider the range of styles you can design in, the more clients you are likely to attract.

 Step 3: Find Clients

 Obviously, if you are trying to learn how to become a freelance graphic designer, you need to know how to acquire clients.
-Here are several proven methods of landing the customers who need your skills.
+Here are several proven methods of finding freelance design work to land the customers who need your skills.

 Use Your Network

 The easiest way to start is with the friends and family you already know.
 In-person and on social media, let your circle know that you are offering graphic design services.

 “But no one I know needs a graphic designer!” you’re probably saying.
 That’s fine.
 But odds are that someone they know does need your services.

 Trust us.
 You aren’t going to have to go down too many levels of separation before you find someone in your network who is starting a small business or launching a website.